-Even though Summer has come to an end, September is a great month to enjoy all the Bluegrass has to offer.
-From horse sales to food tours and paddling to patio dining, Lexington is the perfect place to kick off the fall season!
+As summer winds down, September offers the perfect opportunity to experience all that the Bluegrass region has to offer.
+Whether it's horse sales, food tours, paddling adventures, or patio dining, Lexington is the ideal spot to kick off the fall season!

 September Sale at Keeneland